Ryan1729/rote/design/MVP-FEATURES.md

 ctrl-Shift-r to replace either in all open files or in current project ctrl-g Go to line number
 Mouse selection of text
+Double-click on a word to highlight it within the whole file

 #### Less Obvious stuff
 Dark theme